absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 only processes one element of our problem.
 Which it does, in our simplified case.
 Given that we would like to fill up our work groups, I have elected to use 32 threads per work group. ```let block_size: usize = 32;```.
 Given that the register pressure is likely very low for our shader, this should be no problem.
 Finally, we calculate how many blocks to launch.
-This simple calculation is found all of the place when doing GPGPU programming. ```let launch_blocks: u32 = ((element_count + block_size - 1) / block_size) as u32;```.
+This simple calculation is found all over the place when doing GPGPU programming. ```let launch_blocks: u32 = ((element_count + block_size - 1) / block_size) as u32;```.
 The basic premise is that we add one element less than the full work group size and then use integer division to make sure we always have at least as many threads as we need.
 In the worst case of a work group size of 32,